DataDog/hiring-engineers/MattAnswers.md

 Is there anything creative you would use Datadog for?

-First of all, given the clear focus on quality instrumentation, extensibility, and scalability, I see so many use cases for Datadog comprehensive monitoring.
-It can and will allow so many industries to focus on their monitoring configuration instead building their own.
-Once the data is sent, stored, and analyzed by companies, governments, and individuals the ability to understand the data and set rules.configurations themselves is limitless.
+First of all, given the clear focus on platform quality instrumentation, extensibility, and scalability, I see so many use cases for Datadog comprehensive monitoring.
+It can and will allow so many industries to focus on their monitoring configuration instead building their own solutions.
+Once the data is sent, stored, and analyzed by companies, governments, and individuals the ability to understand the data and set rules/configurations themselves is limitless.
 This is in stark contrast to the time and expense required to have a 'home grown' solution.

 Specifically one technology sector/market that I could see having a significant opportunity for leveraging Datadog is within the 'Internet of Things' (IoT) / 'Industrial Internet of Things' (IIoT).
 As IoT/IIoT grows into becoming a staple in almost every merging of complex mechanical and digital components, the shear volume of IoT/IIot data is certainly going to be monitored and managed.
 IoT/IIoT consists of all the web-enabled devices that collect, send and act on data they acquire from their surrounding environments using embedded sensors, processors and communication hardware.
-This data is ripe to be sent to purpose built platforms for analysis allowing one to act on the information that is provided.
+This data is ripe to be sent to and stored on purpose built platforms for analysis allowing one to act on the vast information that is provided.
 I was able to find several existing IoT integrations with AWS and Azure and would like to see some compelling case studies from a large scale Datadog implemtation based IoT data collection effort.

 In thinking how to creatively use Datadog, I imagine a highway where cars are able to safely navigate to their destinations without a driver because of realtime anomaly metrics of hundreds of cars within proximity and the busiest intersection of the worlds largest cities.
 I imagine a home where an elderly patient’s health is closely monitored by her hospital physician, with details dashboards and alerts.
 I imagine a city that significantly reduces waste through sensor-embedded water pipes, buildings, parking meters and more, all with precision and analytics to enable efficiency and resources.